Have you been wondering about a soil test for your garden, yard or field?

 How to prepare a soil test:

-The steps to completing a soil test is so simple, you’ll wonder why it’s taken you so long to complete it.
+The steps to completing a soil test is so simple, you’ll wonder why it’s taken you so long to actually do it.
 Here they are:

 2. Take at least 10 samples around your area, combining all the samples into a clean bucket or pail.
 This provides a representative sample of the entire garden area.